 A blood test or a swab can be taken from the nose or throat and a urine sample are used to confirm the diagnosis of measles.

 There is no available treatment for measles.
+Speak to your doctor to ensure you manage all symptoms.
 You need to rest, avoid contact with others and keep up your fluids.
 Complications will be managed by your doctor and treated individually.

 Avoid spreading measles